n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

 ${image?fileName=Galaxy_DPC_Results_edit.png}

 ### 12. Evaluate the results
+_Note: this will only evaluate the algorithm results based on the training sample that you used, this will NOT submit your results to the Challenge_

 Now that you have some sample data to submit to the Challenge you can run it through the evaluator and see how well you did.